 Ground Penetrating Radar (GPR) versus X-ray

-The use of GPR in construction, inspection, and concrete repair has many advantages over older X-ray methods.
-Simply put, GPR is safer, more economical, more versatile and more accurate than X-ray.
+The use of GPR in construction, inspection, and concrete repair has many advantages over older methods, like X-rays.
+Simply put, GPR is safer, more economical, more versatile, and more accurate than X-ray.

 - More Economical - GPR gives real-time on-site results so it takes a fraction of the time of X-ray development and processing.

 - Safer - GPR uses an electromagnetic radar pulse that has no harmful effects.
-X-ray processes require a potentially dangerous radiation source and require evacuation of adjacent areas.
+X-ray processes require a potentially dangerous radiation source and requires the evacuation of adjacent areas.

 - More Versatile - GPR only requires access to one side of concrete slabs to image them.
 X-ray requires two-sided access so the X-ray film can be placed on the opposite side for exposure.